amesoudi/amesoudi.github.io/content/publication/aoki-introduction-2015/index.md

 publishDate: '2024-11-22T08:25:18.146884Z'
 publication_types:
 - chapter
-publication: '*Learning strategies and cultural evolution during the palaeolithic*'
+publication: 'In *Learning strategies and cultural evolution during the palaeolithic*'
 doi: 10.1007/978-4-431-55363-2_1
 abstract: In this introductory chapter, we first provide some background on the two major recurrent themes of the volume, i.e. learning strategies of individuals, and